rosesilver/ArkLib/ROADMAP.md

 ### 5. Mechanized Adversary Runtime

 ## Proof Systems

 ### 1. GKR, Lasso, and Jolt

-### 2. AIR and STIR/WHIR
+### 2. FRI, STIR, WHIR

+Note that this item is under active development.

-### 3. Binary Tower Fields and (FRI-)Binius
+### 3. Binary Tower Fields and Binius.

-### 4. Pairing-based and DLog-based Commitment Schemes

-- KZG
-- Bulletproofs (as an inner product argument (IPA), or even more specialized, a polynomial commitment scheme (PCS))
-- Hyrax
-- HyperKZG / Zeromorph
-- Dory
+Note that this item is under active development.

+### 4. Pairing DLog based commitment schemes

-### 5. Extensions to Plonk
+### 5. Plonk and its variants

-- High-degree gates
-- Lookups based on univariate polynomials (plookup? logup? cq?)

 ### 6. Folding Schemes

-- Nova, Hypernova, and NeutronNova
-- Protostar and ProtoGalaxy
-- Arc

 ## Miscellaneous